-72. As reflected in ICP 19, the primary objective of conduct of business supervision is to ensure customers are treated fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
-In the case of intermediary supervision, supervisors should therefore consider the role that intermediaries may play in the post-sale stages of the product lifecycle (see discussion below).

-73. Other objectives may also be taken into account, such as:

-- Promoting trust and confidence in insurance markets; - Promoting public awareness of matters relating to insurance products and services to help consumers exercise informed choice; and - Facilitating efficient operation of insurance markets.

-74. Insurance intermediation is an essential function in the distribution of insurance products and services which may not always rank highly in the priorities of the customer.
+- 75. As reflected in ICP 19, the primary objective of conduct of business supervision is to ensure customers are treated fairly, both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
+In the case of intermediary supervision, supervisors should therefore consider the role that intermediaries may play in the post-sale stages of the product lifecycle (see discussion in section 4.6). - 76.
+Other objectives may also be taken into account, such as: - promoting trust and confidence in insurance markets; - promoting public awareness of matters relating to insurance products and services to help consumers exercise informed choice; facilitating the efficient operation of insurance markets; - ensuring that products sold meet customers' needs; and - avoiding the sale of products that are harmful to customers. - 77.
+Insurance intermediation is an essential function in the distribution of insurance products and services, but may not always rank highly among customer priorities.
 It involves the provision of useful information and inquiries designed to identify the financial needs/risks of the customer and the skilful presentation of solutions through insurance products and services.